KyivHaskell/haskell-study-group/README.md

 **Week 18.
 Parser combinators, part 2**
 - Chapter 24.
 "24.8 Character and token parsers" and further
+- Only do exercises 1-5

 **Week 19.
 Composing types**
 - Chapter 25
+- Do exercise 5 from previous chapter peer to peer

 **Week 20.
 Monad transformers**
 - Chapter 26